Treatments for Cervical Disc Disease: Frequently Asked Questions

 Could I Become Addicted to Prescription Painkillers?

 It is possible to become addicted to narcotic painkillers, which is why some doctors are reluctant to prescribe them.
-But opioid medications such as codeine, acetaminophen and hydrocodone (Vicodin, Lortab), or aspirin and oxycodone (Percodan) can be appropriate if over-the-counter medications aren't relieving your pain.
+But opioid medications such as codeine, acetaminophen and hydrocodone (Vicodin, Lortab, Lorcet, Norco), hydrocodone alone (Zohydro ER, Hysingla ER), or aspirin with oxycodone (Roxicodone, Oxycontin, Oxecta) can be appropriate if over-the-counter medications aren't relieving the pain.
 When making the decision to use narcotic drugs, you and your doctor should carefully weigh the risks of these drugs against their benefits.
 Follow your doctor's advice and take the medication only as prescribed.

-How Long Will It Take me to Recover From a Herniated Disc or Degenerative Disc Disease?
+How Long Will It Take to Recover From a Herniated Disc or Degenerative Disc Disease?

-Recovery times for a herniated disc or degenerative disc disease vary from person to person, depending on the extent of your cervical disc disease and the type of treatment you're using.
+Recovery times for a herniated disc or degenerative disc disease vary from person to person, depending on the extent of the problem and the type of treatment you're using.
 For most people, conservative treatments such as medication or physical therapy will improve their symptoms within about six weeks.

-Do I Need Surgery to Treat my Neck Pain From a Herniated Disc or Degenerative Disc Disease?
+Do I Need Surgery to Treat Neck Pain From a Herniated Disc or Degenerative Disc Disease?

 There are many types of disc replacement and fusion surgeries to treat a herniated disc or degenerative disc disease.
 How well you do after surgery will depend on your age, diagnosis, and the type of procedure you have.
 But the majority of people with cervical disc disease who require surgery do get relief.
 Even after a successful surgery, however, it is possible to develop a herniated disc disease above or below the previously affected disc.